Populating Galaxies Into Halos Via Machine Learning on the Simba Simulation: THE SIMBA SIMULATION

-\begin{itemize} \item \textbf{Subhalo mass:} The sum of the mass of all dark matter particles within a 30 kpc (comoving) spherical aperture.
+where $J_{\rm vir}$ is the angular momentum within radius $R_{\rm vir}$, $M_{\rm vir}$ is the virial mass, and $V_{\rm vir}=\sqrt{2 G M_{\rm vir} / R_{\rm vir}}$ is the halo circular velocity. \item \textbf{Velocity dispersion:} The mass-weighted velocity dispersion for dark matter particles, computed around the center-of-mass velocity. \item \textbf{Angular momentum:} The magnitude of the specific angular momentum vector (angular momentum/halo dark matter mass) for the dark matter component of the halo. \item \textbf{Formation redshift:} The redshifts at which the halo accretes 25\%, 50\%, and 75\% of its final mass.
+For satellite galaxies, we do not include halo formation redshift as an input feature.
+This is based on our analysis that halo formation redshift does not directly correlate with the growth patterns of satellite galaxies. \item \textbf{Subhalo mass:} The sum of the mass of all dark matter particles within a 30 kpc (comoving) spherical aperture.
 This feature can help in understanding the gravitational influence and potential growth trajectory of the subhalo. \item \textbf{Subhalo velocity:} The magnitude of the velocity difference between the subhalo and its host halo.
 This can provide insights into the dynamical state of the subhalo relative to the center of the halo. \item \textbf{Subhalo distance:} The distance of the subhalo from the center of its host halo.
-This metric can be crucial for studying the environmental effects on the subhalo. \end{itemize}
+This metric can be crucial for studying environmental effects on the subhalo. \end{itemize}

-Incorporating these features significantly enhanced the performance of our models.
-The impact of these improvements will be quantified using the feature's importance in \autoref{sec:results}.